User Guide

 1. Settings & Data

 Every setting lives on your device.
-Dive Tools has no server, no account, and no tracking — nothing you type leaves your browser unless you explicitly export it.
+Dive Tools has no server, no account, and no third-party trackers - nothing you type leaves your browser unless you explicitly export it.
+The app records only anonymous, cookieless, aggregated usage statistics (which calculator you open, your language and units, coarse country); nothing personal, nothing stored on your device.
+See the privacy policy for details.
 Reach everything in this section via the gear icon in the top-right of the home screen.

 1.1 Installing the PWA